 Stuffed Portobellos Make Great Side Dishes

 During the summer, inventive grill cooks look for ways to incorporate their abilities into side dishes and appetizers to complement the flawlessly grilled steak or rotisserie chicken.
-When combined with a filling or stuffing, the portobello mushroom creates an ideal basis for appetizers or a side dish.

 The Portobello Mushroom

 Portabella mushrooms are another name for portobello mushrooms.
 The portobello mushroom is a larger form of the crimini mushroom that has grown larger than 4 to 6 inches in diameter.

 Whatever the chef labels it, the mushroom is a good grilling ingredient.

 The portobello mushroom, as opposed to the smaller bulk white and Italian brown mushrooms, has a greater diameter and a somewhat flatter surface to which fillings can be put.